 Big Band Sound – Alan Dell’s one hour show which (mostly) followed the Dance Band Days programmes on Radio 2, this time with the swing bands.
 These are currently being reinstated (as of 6 August 2022).

 Mardi Gras – Broadcast on Capital Radio, London from 1973 to 1984, noted jazz historian Brian Rust presented some fabulous jazz and dance tracks from the 1920s and 30s.
 To be reinstated after Dance Band Days programmes.

 Miscellaneous – TO FOLLOW – Various shows that I recorded to open reel tape in the 1970s – to bring back memories of the great broadcasters of the era.

 Please note: These programmes are presented for personal entertainment only.
 Feel free to download for personal listening on any device which plays m4a files, but no files should be redistributed in any form without first contacting me.
-(Note: Dance Band Days and Big Band Sound are not downloadable.)
+Copyright remains with the creators of the programmes.

-My most sincere thanks to the following contributors and assistants – in no particular order: Bob Sanders, Anthony Middleton, Peter Wallace, Robin Cherry, Mark Alexander, David Small, John Rogers, Geoff Hunt, Alan Bond, Ray Frost, Mark Spry and the late Danny Read.
+My most sincere thanks to the following contributors and assistants – in no particular order: Bob Sanders, Anthony Middleton, Peter Wallace, Robin Cherry, Mark Alexander, David Small, John Rogers, Geoff Hunt, Alan Bond, Ray Frost, Mark Spry, Neil Ogley, Trevor Hughes, John Norbury and the late Danny Read.